Many Pregnant Women Are Considering Home Births Due To Coronavirus Fears

 “It’s making women really question wanting to be in a hospital setting.
 We don’t even know how to navigate this because (the increased interest) is just so overwhelming,” she said.

 The major differences between a home birth and a hospital birth cannot be overlooked, however.
-For example, a mother will not have access to an epidural to help with the pain, even if she later decides wants one.
-In addition, there will not be the technology that is available in a hospital to ensure the delivery goes as successfully as possible.
+For example, a mother will not have access to an epidural to help with the pain, even if she later decides she wants one.
+In addition, the technology that is available in a hospital to ensure the delivery goes as successfully as possible is not available for home births.
 In addition, insurance would likely not cover the expenses.

 As The Inquisitr previously reported, health professionals are urging pregnant women to take extra special precaution during this time of global health crisis.
 There is still little information regarding how the coronavirus could impact a pregnant mother and her unborn child.